S15jn/WanderLust/README.md

-# 🌬️ AaganBreeze
+# AaganBreeze

-**Your Gateway to Smart Hostel Bookings**
+Your Gateway to Smart Hotel Bookings
 AaganBreeze is not just a booking site — it's your ultimate companion for discovering, booking, and managing hostel stays with ease.
 Designed with simplicity, speed, and safety in mind, AaganBreeze redefines the way you travel.

----

-## ✨ Why AaganBreeze?
+# ✨ Why AaganBreeze?

-Unlike generic hotel or hostel booking platforms, **AaganBreeze** is crafted specifically for **budget travelers, students, backpackers, and digital nomads**.
+Unlike generic hotel or hostel booking platforms, AaganBreeze is crafted specifically for budget travelers, students, backpackers, and digital nomads.
 Here's what sets it apart:

 ### 🔹 Tailored for the Explorer in You